-We do not currently intend to pay dividends on our ordinary shares and, consequently, your ability to achieve a return on your investment will depend on appreciation in the price of the ADSs.
+We do not currently intend to pay dividends on our ordinary shares and, consequently, your ability to achieve a return on your investment will depend on appreciation in the price of our securities.
 In addition, French law may limit the amount of dividends we are able to distribute.

 We have never declared or paid any cash dividends on our ordinary shares and do not currently intend to do so for the foreseeable future.
 We currently intend to invest our future earnings, if any, to fund our growth.
-Therefore, you are not likely to receive any dividends on the ADSs for the foreseeable future and the success of an investment in these securities will depend upon any future appreciation in their value.
-Consequently, investors may need to sell all or part of their holdings of ADSs after price appreciation, which may never occur, as the only way to realize any future gains on their investment.
-There is no guarantee that the ADSs will appreciate in value or even maintain the price at which investors have purchased them.
-Investors seeking cash dividends should not purchase the ADSs.
+Therefore, you are not likely to receive any dividends on our securities for the foreseeable future and the success of an investment in these securities will depend upon any future appreciation in their value.
+Consequently, investors may need to sell all or part of their holdings after price appreciation, which may never occur, as the only way to realize any future gains on their investment.
+There is no guarantee that our securities will appreciate in value or even maintain the price at which investors have purchased them.
+Investors seeking cash dividends should not purchase our securities.

 Further, under French law, the determination of whether we have been sufficiently profitable to pay dividends is made on the basis of our statutory financial statements prepared and presented in accordance with accounting standards applicable in France.
-Please see the section of this prospectus titled "Description of Share Capital-Key Provisions of Our Articles of Incorporation and Articles of Association-Rights, Preferences and Restrictions Attaching to Ordinary Shares" for further details on the limitations on our ability to declare and pay dividends imposed by Article 34 of our By-laws and "Material United States Federal Income Tax and French Considerations" the taxes that may be imposed on you if we elect to pay a dividend.
+Article 34 of our By-laws imposes additional limitations on our ability to declare and pay dividends and there may be taxes imposed on you if we elect to pay a dividend.
 Therefore, we may be more restricted in our ability to declare dividends than companies not based in France.